martinez099/edge-Ngram-filter/README.md

 # fullkeyscan
-a sample to show how to search for a key in Redis
+a sample showing an edge-Ngram filter in Redis